 In August 2005, Avid acquired all the outstanding shares of Wizoo Sound Design GmbH ("Wizoo"), a Germany-based provider of virtual instruments for music producers and sound designers.
-The total purchase price of \$5.1 million was allocated as follows: (\$0.6 million) to net liabilities assumed, \$1.2 million to identifiable intangible assets, \$0.1 million to in-process R&D and the remaining \$4.4 million to goodwill.
-The identifiable intangible assets, which include developed technology of \$0.6 million and license agreements of \$0.6 million, are being amortized on a straight-line basis over their estimated useful lives of two to four years and three to four years, respectively.
-Amortization expense for these intangibles totaled \$0.1 million and \$0.2 million, respectively, for the three- and six-month periods ended June 30, 2006 and accumulated amortization was \$0.4 million at June 30, 2006.
+The total purchase price of \$5.1 million was allocated as follows: (\$0.6 million) to net liabilities assumed, \$1.2 million to amortizable identifiable intangible assets, \$0.1 million to in-process R&D and the remaining \$4.4 million to goodwill.
+The amortizable identifiable intangible assets, which include developed technology of \$0.6 million and license agreements of \$0.6 million, are being amortized on a straight-line basis over their estimated useful lives of two to four years and three to four years, respectively.
+Amortization expense for these intangibles totaled \$0.1 million and \$0.3 million, respectively, for the three- and nine-month periods ended September 30, 2006 and accumulated amortization was \$0.5 million at September 30, 2006.
+The inprocess R&D of \$0.1 million was expensed during the quarter ended September 30, 2005.
 The goodwill of \$4.4 million, which reflects the value of the assembled workforce and the synergies the Company hopes to realize by integrating the Wizoo technology with its other products, is reported within the Company's Audio segment and is not deductible for tax purposes.

-As part of the purchase agreement, Avid may be required to make additional payments to the former shareholders of Wizoo of up to 1.0 million euros (\$1.2 million), contingent upon Wizoo achieving certain engineering milestones through January 2008.
-These payments, if required, will be recorded as additional purchase consideration, allocated to goodwill.
-As of June 30, 2006, two engineering milestones have been met and \$0.2 million has been recorded as additional purchase price.
+As part of the purchase agreement, Avid was contingently obligated to make additional payments to the former shareholders of Wizoo of up to €1.0 million (\$1.2 million), dependent upon Wizoo achieving certain engineering milestones through January 2008.
+These payments, if required, would be recorded as additional purchase consideration, allocated to goodwill.
+As of September 30, 2006, four engineering milestones have been met and \$0.8 million has been recorded as additional purchase price.